+What is urban and rural area ?
+What is underserved area in networking ?
 These definitions are heavily used in networking.
 And all broadband network designers take always these definitions into an account while they do their design.

 Unserved areas where there is no network coverage at all For example,if mobile operator will place a cell sites in an urban area, since the population density will be too high, they consider to place more cell sites than if they place those cell sites in a rural area.

+FTTx planers consider to change their ODN (Optical Distribution Network) design entirely depends on they are doing FTTx deployment in urban or rural areas.
 In general, having a fiber access to rural areas is considered as not a good idea economically, thus in rural areas either mobile broadband or WISPs (Wireless Internet Service Provider) with unlicensed spectrum serve.

 This is one of the topics under ‘ Service Providers Physical Connections and Locations ‘ module of Service Provider Design Workshop.
 Join this workshop to learn the concepts which are not thought in any other trainings.